softwaremill/sttp/docs/openapi.md

   )
 ```

-Full demo project is available on [github](https://github.com/softwaremill/sttp-openapi-example)
+Full demo project is available on [github](https://github.com/softwaremill/sttp-openapi-example).

 ### Additional notes

-Although recent versions of IntellijIdea IDE come with "OpenApi Specification" plugin bundled into it, this plugin doesn't seem to support
+Although recent versions of the IntelliJ IDEA IDE come with "OpenApi Specification" plugin bundled into it, this plugin doesn't seem to support
 latest versions of generator and so, it is impossible to generate sttp bindings from it.